lifeofmatsu/Book-Search-Engine/README.md

 ### Accessing the Application

-1. **Open a Web Browser:** Use any modern web browser to navigate to the deployed application's URL provided by Render (e.g., `https://your-app.onrender.com`).
+1. **Open a Web Browser:** Use any modern web browser to navigate to the deployed application's URL provided by Render: [Deployed App](https://book-search-engine-ff7r.onrender.com).

 2. **Home Page:** Upon accessing the URL, you will be directed to the home page of the application, where you can explore its features.